Dorte Wray

 Localised is a Charitable, Limited Liability Company owned by ZWN.
 It was set up to get stuck into delivering zero waste solutions and does this through a variety of joint ventures.
 Ian Stupple is the Managing Director, supported by Matthew Luxon, Sei Brown and Gary Kelk (and many others).

-The Zero Waste Network is governed by a Board of Trustees elected by members at our Annual General Meeting.
+Zero Waste Aotearoa is governed by a Board of Trustees elected by members at our Annual General Meeting.
 Our current Board consists of:

 Karen Driver